-Many connections exist between Phonic knowledge and other focus areas in English including Phonological awareness and Spelling.
+Many connections exist between phonological awareness, phonics and focus areas in the NSW English K-10 syllabus.

-The Phonic knowledge and word recognition and Spelling sub-elements of the National Literacy Learning Progression supports teachers to understand the development of students' phonic knowledge as it pertains to achieving syllabus outcomes.
+The Phonological awareness, Phonic knowledge and word recognition, and Spelling sub-elements of the National Literacy Learning Progression supports teachers to understand the development of students' phonological awareness and phonic knowledge as it pertains to achieving syllabus outcomes.